 In Buenos Aires the festivities were attended by up to a staggering 2 million people - the biggest gathering in the country's history.
 In Salta, the party was somewhat smaller but it was nice to see people turning out and taking pride in their country, their history.

 Salta was a great spot and next time (I'm sure there will be one) I return to Argentina I'll hang out there for longer as there's a lot to do in the region.
-I'd have liked to see a couple of other places, like Jujuy, Cordoba and Rosario, but I was keen to get to Buenos Aires and catch up with friends from last time.
-I've already seen the touristy things in BA so it's all about catching up with people this time.
+I'd have liked to see some other places too, like Jujuy, Cordoba and Rosario, but time was running short and I was keen to get to Buenos Aires and catch up with friends from last time.
 It's strange to be here when it's getting colder as last time I was there in the sweltering summer.
-It's weird to think I'll be leaving South America and getting warmer in London.
-Just one last photo for you - I can't remember if I mentioned it in the blog last time (and can't be bothered checking) but the rich folks in Palermo hire people to walk their dogs.
-A professional dog walker has his hands full....
+It's weird to think I'll be leaving South America soon and getting warmer in London.
+Just one last very random photo for you - I can't remember if I mentioned it in the blog last time but Palermo's wealthy hire people to walk their dogs.
+A professional dog walker can have their hands full....

 Now I'm off back to London but I have another 2 months off before starting work so there may be some more entries to come...